DanHodges/TheologicalDictionary/Homoiousios.md

 # Homoiousios
-Definition of Homoiousios coming soon.
+The definition of Homoiousios is coming soon!